kyma-project/kyma/docs/rafter/03-04-minio-gateway.md

 For the production purposes, Rafter uses MinIO Gateway which:

 - Is a multi-cloud solution that offers the flexibility to choose a given cloud provider for the specific Kyma installation, including Azure, Amazon, and Google.
-- Allows you to use various cloud providers that support the data replication and CDN configuration
+- Allows you to use various cloud providers that support the data replication and CDN configuration.
 - Is compatible with Amazon S3 APIs.